Galician Railway of Archduke Charles Louis

 By 1884 the company built a 150 kilometers long branch line from Jarosław to Sokal, and by 1887 a 110 kilometers long branch from Dębica through Sobów (today a part of Tarnobrzeg) forking to Rozwadów (today a part of Stalowa Wola) and Nadbrzezie (today in Sandomierz, which at the time was in Russian controlled Congress Poland), at the northern outskirts of Galicia, reaching a total length of 850 kilometers.

-To the west, the Galician Railway of Archduke Charles Louis was connected with the rail systems of Bohemia and Austria at the junctions of Cieszyn and Bohumin.
+To the west, the Galician Railway of Archduke Charles Louis was connected with the rail systems of Bohemia and Austria at the junctions of Cieszyn and Bohumín.
 In 1866 the Lwów-Czerniowce-Jassy Railway connected Lwów with Czerniowce, the capital of the Duchy of Bukovina and a year later with Jassy, the capital of Principality of Moldova outside the Austro-Hungarian Empire.
 In 1873 the Railway of Archduke Albrecht connected Lwów with Stanisławów through Stryj and Dolina.
-In 1887 the Lwów – Bełżec (Tomaszów) Railway connected Lwów with Bełżec.
+In 1887 the Lwów–Bełżec (Tomaszów) Railway connected Lwów with Bełżec.

 In 1872 the First Hungarian-Galician Railway connected Przemyśl with Sátoraljaújhely in the Kingdom of Hungary, creating a direct connection between Lwów and Budapest.
 In 1876 the Tarnów-Leluchów railway formed a second connection between Galicia and Hungary.

 By the end of century the company had 175 steam engines, 345 passenger cars and 3755 freight cars.
 In 1892 the Galician Railway of Archduke Charles Louis was purchased by the Imperial Royal Austrian State Railways in accordance with the terms of the concession.

 Today the Galician Railway of Archduke Charles Louis remains one of Poland's most important trunk lines.
 The line from Kraków to Medyka on the Polish-Ukrainian border is designated by the national railway infrastructure manager PKP Polskie Linie Kolejowe as Polish line number 91, the line has double tracks between Kraków and Przemyśl, is electrified along its entire length starting since the 1950 and finished in 1972.